-For the past 3 years, Aha Media Group (Aha Media) has been supplementing the patient stories with original blog content pulled from the news.
-Aha Media’s writers also use content from UCLA’s publications and press releases to create short, consumer-friendly blog posts.
+Aha Media Group (Aha Media) began supplementing the patient stories with original blog content pulled from the news.
+Aha Media’s writers also used content from UCLA’s publications and press releases to create short, consumer-friendly blog posts.

 The results are astounding, demonstrating that UCLA’s audience is growing, engaged and excited about the content: UCLA Connect has also won awards from eHealthcare Leadership Awards and Ragan’s PR Daily

 The blog has increased significantly in every key metric:*